lee-lindley/PdfGen/README.md

 captured and printed in the page header via a callback, can be captured, but optionally not printed with the record.
-Note that you can concatenate mulitple column values into a string for a single non-printing break-column, and parse those in your callback procedure.
+Note that you can concatenate mulitple column values into a string for a single non-printing break-column, and parse those in your callback procedure if grouping/breaking on multiple columns is needed.

 The *as_pdf3* "page_procs" callback facility is duplicated (both are called) so that the page break column value can be supplied in addition to the page